ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 Add a semi-colon to the previous path, then paste the Java installation directory, which was copied earlier.
 Also make sure there is no whitespace at the end of your path.
 Hit ok on all the open windows to back out of this area and to apply your changes.
 Next close your original command prompt window and open a new one.
-Now when you type `javac` it should give you a list of options indicating how this command is intended to be used as can be seen in figure 1.1.
+Now when you type `javac` it should give you a list of options indicating how this command is intended to be used as can be seen below.

 ![](img/1a_javac_post.png)

-**Figure 1.1** Output by `javac` once Java is installed

 ## 1.1.3 Command Prompt Basics